 The supporting statement indicates that the proposal is made in accordance with the Precautionary measures in Resolution Conf.
-9.24 (Rev. CoP17), Annex 4, paragraph A 2 a) i), as the species appears not to satisfy the relevant criteria for inclusion in Appendix I, is not in demand for international trade, and its transfer to Appendix II is not likely to stimulate trade in, or cause enforcement problems for any other species included in Appendix I.
+9.24 (Rev. CoP17), Annex 4, paragraph A.2.a)i), as the species appears not to satisfy the relevant criteria for inclusion in Appendix I, is not in demand for international trade, and its transfer to Appendix II is not likely to stimulate trade in, or cause enforcement problems for any other species included in Appendix I.

-The size of the wild population of Dasyornis longirostris, endemic to Australia, appears to be small (estimated conservatively at approximately 230 pairs).
-According to IUCN, the species is categorized as Endangered and the population is estimated to have declined by at least 63% between 2000 and 2015.
-The species therefore appears to meet the biological criteria for inclusion in Appendix I. However, paragraph 3 a) of Resolution Conf.
-9.24 (Rev. CoP17) and the definition of affected by trade in Annex 5 of the same Resolution are not met, as international trade is not considered a threat to the species and does not appear to have been a factor in its historic decline.
+The supporting statements suggests that the size of the wild population of Dasyornis longirostris is small (estimated to be less than 230 pairs), According to IUCN the species is categorized as Endangered and the population is estimated to have declined by at least 63% between 2000 and 2015.
+The species may still meet the biological criteria for inclusion in Appendix I. However, international trade is not considered a threat to the species and does not appear to have been a factor in its historic decline.

 This proposal was prepared in the context of Resolution Conf.
 14.8 (Rev. CoP17) on Periodic Review of the Appendices.
-The Animals Committee, at its 30th meeting (AC30, Geneva, July 2018) with the recommendation from this Periodic Review that it would be appropriate to transfer D. longirostris to Appendix II.
+The Animals Committee at AC30 agreed with the recommendation from this Periodic Review that it would be appropriate to transfer D. longirostris to Appendix II.